Whitman County Rural Library branch librarians, Colfax, Washington, circa 1965. Whitman County Library, Public domain, via Wikimedia Commons

 √ 11-50

 Author’s note: Hey, thanks for reading!
 If you like reading, why not try commenting or sharing?
 Or are you somebody who hires Library, Archives or other LIS workers?
-Please consider giving your own opinion byfilling out the survey here.
+Please consider giving your own opinion by filling out the survey here.

-This anonymous interview is with someone who hires for a:
+This person hires for a:

 Who makes hiring decisions at your organization: